I Disfigured My Boss

 ‘Did you bring a horse for me?’
 I said.

 My boss and his two buddies glance behind at the three horses tied up outside: ‘Well… looks like we’re shy one horse.’

 I shook my head ‘You brought two too many.’

 Then I finished off what I started 3 weeks ago in that toilet, and killed all three of them with a single bullet.

 Do you think this has accidentally gone a bit cowboyie because ‘It’s fine, Ian, don’t worry about it.’ was a boring finish?

-There is a slight extra bit to the toilet story.
-About four months after the gunfight in the pub, I was in the cubicle, minding my own business (literally).
+Four months later, I was back in the toilet cubicle as usual, minding my own business (literally).
 A mysterious stranger came in, used the urinal, washed his hands and left.
 On his way out he knocked the light out.